2sic/2sxc-docs/2sxc Docs Generator/basics/query/data-sources/index.md

         <summary>
           Current Module instance data …
         </summary>
-          Will get the content-items assigned to a DNN-Module.
+          Will get the content-items assigned to a Dnn-Module.
 This is used internally on each view, but can also be used when using module-data to configure a query.
       </details>
   </tr>